Why Do It

 - Select 2G:

 Done!
-You iPhone now uses only 2G network of your carrier.
+You device is now using only 2G network of your carrier.

 Once you’ve switched your iPhone to 2G it will display E near your carrier name that stands for EDGE.
 Don’t be surprised if you discover that your Internet speed is too low.
 It’s okay in the EDGE mode and it’s normal when you are in the wilderness.
 But the voice transmission stability has great chances to improve.